ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 </div>

-With the versioning behavior of the Angular service worker, an application server can ensure that the Angular application always has a consistent set of files.
+With the versioning behavior of the Angular Classicservice worker, an application server can ensure that the Angular Classicapplication always has a consistent set of files.

 #### Update checks

-Every time the user opens or refreshes the application, the Angular service worker checks for updates to the application by looking for updates to the `ngsw.json` manifest.
+Every time the user opens or refreshes the application, the Angular Classicservice worker checks for updates to the application by looking for updates to the `ngsw.json` manifest.
 If an update is found, it is downloaded and cached automatically, and is served the next time the application is loaded.

 ### Resource integrity